IVSoftware/onboard-with-no-flicker/README.md

-Your question is about a flicker - briefly showing an unwanted form before opening something like a Password login.
+Your post describes an onboarding flow that takes the user through two preliminary screens before finally showing the main form.
+The problem is that you're seeing a flicker - briefly showing an unwanted form.
+And since you have a password protecting the main form contents, it's a fair and reasonable assumption that sensitive information could be revealed if the main form blinks on (even for a instant) before being authorized to do so.

 The key to suppressing this is to override `SetVisibleCore` and prevent it from setting the base class visibility to `true` until your condition has been met.

 ```
 protected override void SetVisibleCore(bool value)